 \subsubsection{Weighted Programming.}

-Weighted programming, a paradigm in which each outcome of a program is weighted by an element of a semiring.
-The initial formulation defined weakest precondition style calculus for deriving the weight of a single outcome.
-It used an operational semantics based on total semirings, so it could not encoded the bounded models that we have in this paper, such as probabilistic programs.
+\citet{batz2022weighted} proposed weighted programming as a paradigm in which each outcome of a program is weighted by an element of a semiring.
+The initial formulation defined a weakest precondition style calculus for deriving the weight of a single outcome.
+It used an operational semantics based on total semirings to encode the bounded models that we have in this paper, such as probabilistic programs.
 While the operational semantics could identify infinite traces, the semantics was not derived from a fixed point.

 Outcome Logic extended the model of weighted programming to partial semirings, to encode more models \cite{zilberstein:completeOL}.
-Outcome Logic also has the ability to reason about multiple executions in a single derivation, so that it can characterize the weights of many outcomes as once.
+Outcome Logic also has the ability to reason about multiple executions in a single derivation, so that it can characterize the weights of many outcomes at once.
 Quantitative Weakest Hyper Pre \cite{zhang2024quantitative} is the predicate transformer analogue of Outcome Logic, as weakest preconditions is to Hoare Logic.
 However, neither Outcome Logic nor Quantitative Weakest Hyper Pre can identify the weight of nonterminating traces.